 Ellicott City, located in the Howard County, Maryland has a deep and rich history that stretches back to colonial times.
 Our company is offering a unique walking tour with expert guides that will touch on many points of this great American town’s history and culture.

-Built in 1828 by one the city’s founding members, the stating point of our tour also feature an extensive collection of historical artifacts from the area.
+Built in 1828 by one the city’s founding members, the starting point of our tour also features an extensive collection of historical artifacts from the area.

 This historical national road features architectural examples from the 18th and 19th century.
 Full of stories of the past and present, this main drag has a number of shops and restaurants to tempt you after the tour.

 B&O RR Museum

 The terminus point of America’s first railroad line, this station was central to early America’s booming economy.
 During the Civil War, Union soldiers were stationed here.
 These points and more will be covered by our guides.

 Custom tours on alternative dates and time are available to groups of 5 or more.
 If interested, please contact us.

 1) All tickets MUST be purchased ahead of time, NO DROP INs will be taken.
 Tickets for Saturday’s walking tour will close 5:00 pm on Friday, the day before the tour.

 Tickets are $15 per person and $12 per person for Howard County Historical Society members, seniors and military.